Kenny Golladay Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- Golladay is averaging 33 receiving yards per game in three career matchups against the Football Team, 11.5 fewer than his receiving yards prop bet over/under for Sunday's game (44.5).
+- In his three matchups against the Football Team, Golladay's 33 receiving yards average is 10.5 less than his over/under for Sunday's game (43.5).

-- In three matchups versus the Football Team, Golladay has not had a touchdown catch.
+- The 276.1 yards per game the Football Team are giving up through the air makes them the NFL's 29th-ranked pass defense.

-- This week Golladay will face the NFL's 29th-ranked pass defense (276.1 yards allowed per game).
+- With 33 passing TDs allowed this season, the Football Team defense is ranked 32nd in the NFL.

 Recent Performances